10/24/2024

 Weather is the Driving Factor

-• Soybean seed quality problems in 2018 are the result of an unusual confluence of weather conditions that have both delayed harvest and provided a uniquely favorable environment for fungal diseases.
+• Soybean seed quality problems are often the result of an unusual confluence of weather conditions that both delay harvest and provide a uniquely favorable environment for fungal diseases.

-• In general, it appears that seed quality issues are more prevalent in earlier-planted soybeans.
+• In general, seed quality issues tended to be more prevalent in earlier-planted soybeans.

 • Soybean plants that are mature and weathering in the field under conditions favorable for disease are highly prone to infection.